 - Education and information sharing—Topics have included women in leadership, work-life balance, body language and communications, and empirical evidence on the gender pay gap.

-- Outreach—The Women’s Network partners with other organizations to connect with potential clients and learn from women in related fields.
+- Outreach—The Women’s Network partners with other organizations to connect and learn from women in related fields.

 - Community involvement—To encourage the next generation of women to pursue a career in STEM-related fields, the Women’s Network partners with Techbridge Girls, a nonprofit organization that provides hands-on STEM learning opportunities for girls in low-income communities.